Frequently Asked Orthodontic Questions

 Nearly 1 million adults are wearing braces today - twice as many as 10 years ago.
 Many adults who may not have had the opportunity to receive orthodontic treatment as children are deciding to correct that bothersome smile, or those crowded and difficult-to-clean teeth.

-People should keep their teeth for a lifetime and orthodontics can play a key role in reaching this goal.
+People should keep their teeth for a lifetime, and orthodontics can play a key role in reaching this goal.
 Today, with the significant technological advances in the field of orthodontics, treatment can progress more easily and comfortably for patients, and in less time than in the past.

 There are "braces to suit all faces," coming in silver, gold, clear, and even invisible braces.
 As a team, together with your dentist, we can achieve beautiful and healthy smiles that can last a lifetime.